 - MSc Public Health Research with distinction (2016)

 My research interests predominantly lie in health and social inequalities.
-With particular interest in fuel poverty, food insecurity and their impact on health and life course.
+With particular interest in fuel poverty, food insecurity and their impact on immediate and long term health outcomes.
 I am interested in using mixed methods to model and explore the consequences of these inequalities.

 - Elizabeth Russell Prize for Public Health Research 2016